 - Ascaris lumbricoides (roundworm)

 - Trichuris trichuria (whipworm)

 - Taenia solium/saginata (tapeworm)

 - Cyclospora cayetanenensis

-Using our latest qPCR platform, Diagnostic Solutions Lab is providing clinicians with the most sensitive and specific results available anywhere, all while keeping our TAT at 4-5 days!
+Using our latest qPCR platform, Diagnostic Solutions Lab is providing clinicians with the most sensitive and specific results available anywhere, all while keeping our quick TAT.
 Call or go on-line to order test kits today!
-We look forward to serving you with the latest version of the GI-MAP - the most trusted, comprehensive DNA stool analysis on the market!
+We look forward to serving you with the latest version of the GI-MAP — the most trusted, comprehensive DNA stool analysis on the market!